daisyliu0225/Software_HW2_React/assignment2/README.md

    - On the left bottom part of the main panel is the profile.
 The profile shows the profile picture, name and the email of the user.
    - ![profile](readme/functions/more/profile.png)
 2. Change name function
+   - At the bottom of the profile, there is a button that can change the current user's name.
+The way to change name is easy.
+   - Click on the "change name" button, then a prompt will pop out.
+Type the name user wanted to change the name.
+   -

 ### Firebase page link